Is Going To A Psychiatrist Bad? Addressing Common Concerns

 Concern: I can’t afford to see a psychiatrist

 A Different Perspective: Everyone deserves to see a mental health professional when they need it, no matter their financial situation.
-Often, psychiatric services like appointments and prescription meds will be covered by insurance plans.
-If this is not the case for you, or you feel that you don’t have the money or resources currently, there may be different options you can pursue.
-Plenty of programs that you can go through to find a pro bono professional or a discounted program.
+Often, psychiatric services like appointments and prescription medications are covered by insurance plans.
+If your insurance plan doesn’t offer coverage or you don’t have the money or resources currently, there may be different options you can pursue.
+You may be able to find programs to find a pro bono professional or a discounted program.
 Schools often offer psychiatric help at little or no cost.
 There are also free hotlines and numbers that you can call that may connect you with someone.
 Although you may have to put in some effort to find a reduced-cost or free program, your mental health is worth it.

 Concern: I’ve seen a psychiatrist before, and it didn’t work

-Navigating symptoms of mental disorders with online therapy
+Navigating symptoms of mental health conditions with online therapy

-If you’ve decided that it’s time to see a mental health professional, online therapy platforms can be very useful.
-You’ll generally work one-on-one with a therapist to address any and all concerns you might be having in life.
-Since online therapy is usually entirely virtual, you generally just need a phone, laptop, or tablet to connect with your therapist.
+If you’ve decided you want to see a mental health professional, online therapy platforms like BetterHelp may be more accessible than in-person options.
+Through these platforms, you can work one-on-one with a therapist to address any concerns you might have in life.
+Since online therapy is entirely virtual, you can connect from any location with an internet connection.
+In addition, online therapy may be more cost-effective than other options.

-Research has shown that online therapy can be just as effective as in-person therapy for a range of concerns, so either option may provide you with the results and improvement you’re looking for.
+Research has shown that online therapy can be as effective as in-person therapy for a range of concerns, so either option may provide you with the results and improvement you’re looking for.
+Online therapy platforms do not offer psychiatric services like prescription, medical care, or medication management.

 Takeaway